 What is design?

 Have you ever tried to define ‘design’?
 The definition of design seems to be in constant flux.
 Every attempt to define design seems holistic, but still, something gets left out.
 No wonder, we are confused about who a designer is, me or them.
 Let us discuss this in the workshop.

 What do we cover in the two-day workshop?

-To think like a designer is a skill that can be learnt.
-It is a way of generating ideas to resolve design issues that are identified by observing and empathising with people within their context.
-The workshop showcases a plethora of real-life observations to introduce oneself to the ways of seeing.
-Examples in the workshop demonstrate the power of observation, as the key tool towards identifying needs, point of views, understanding human behaviours, building insights and improving one's design thinking.
-After these concepts form the necessary base participants will attempt design challenges using the three primary aspects of the design thinking process.
-Let us collaboratively demystify design.
+Design thinking is a skill that can be learnt.
+It is a way of generating ideas to resolve design issues that are identified by observing and empathizing with people within their context.
+The workshop showcases a plethora of real-life examples to introduce participants to the ways of seeing.